porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/react.md

 ## Unmounting

-Once that `PButton` is not needed anymore, e.g. when conditionally rendered or navigating away, the `p-button` element is removed from the DOM.
+Once the `PButton` is not needed anymore, e.g. when conditionally rendered or navigating away, the `p-button` element is removed from the DOM.
 What happens additionally can be found at [Vanilla Js Disconnect Lifecycle](must-know/initialization/vanilla-js#disconnect-lifecycle).

 ## Optimization